2001 Molson Indy Toronto: Post-race

 Andretti appeared in victory lane and later on the podium to celebrate his first victory of the season in front of the crowd; the win earned him $100,000.
 He was delighted to take the victory: "Just an awesome day, a perfect day for Team Motorola, they did an awesome job,", and, "This is a big one, I'll tell you that.
 After the first lap, I thought the race was over for us.
 But it was a hard fought race".
 Tagliani, who finished in second place, stated it was a "good day" for his team and hoped he could continue his recent successes.
 Third-place finisher Fernández said it was a "great day" for himself and his team but was disappointed as he felt he could have won the race because of a problem at his final pit stop.
 However, he felt if his team kept building their momentum, and he believed he could challenge for more strong finishes and race victories.
 Zanardi was pleased with his fourth-place finish, saying it was more fun than at the previous round (the Grand Prix of Cleveland) and felt his engineers were helping him to build a competitive car despite his poor qualifying performances.

-After his retirement from an mechanical failure, Bräck stated it affected his championship chances slightly and his retirement from the race was "something that you don't want to have happen but unfortunately it happens sometimes and today it was one of those days."
+After his retirement from a mechanical failure, Bräck stated it affected his championship chances slightly and his retirement from the race was "something that you don't want to have happen but unfortunately it happens sometimes and today it was one of those days."
 Three days after the race, Tracy and Takagi was penalized by CART chief steward Chris Kneifel for "unjustifiable risk" and for causing several caution periods by contact with other competitors.
 Tracy had two championship points deducted and was placed on probation for the next three road or street course races, while Takagi also had two points removed and was put on probation for three events.
 Kneifel said why the penalties were issued: We did not want to simply issue probations without accompanying them with a strong signal that actions like this will not be tolerated.
 Championship points are very hard-earned, and they're more valuable than money.
 We want our response to send out the very strong message that this isn't a slap on the wrist, or a token punishment.

 The result meant Bräck remained the leader in the Drivers' Championship with 83 points, while Andretti's victory advanced him to second place.
 Castroneves' retirement dropped him to third place, five points ahead of Franchitti.
 De Ferran fell to fifth place with 58 points.
 In the Manufacturers' Championship, Honda maintained the lead with 158 points.
 Toyota remained in second with 142 points, 12 points ahead of Ford Cosworth.
 The race, which was broadcast live in the United States on ESPN, averaged 726,000 viewers, earning a 0.88 rating and a share of two.
 Andretti's victory was rated ninth in the top ten Indy Toronto races by the Toronto Star in 2015.